getify/You-Dont-Know-JS/async & performance/apB.md

 Appendix A introduced the *asynquence* library for sequence oriented async flow control, primarily based on promises and generators.

-Now we'll explore other advanced asynchronous patterns built on top of our existing understanding and functionality.
+Now we'll explore other advanced asynchronous patterns built on top of that existing understanding and functionality, and see how *asynquence* makes those sophisticated async techniques easy to mix-n-match in our programs without needing lots of separate libraries.

 ## Iteratable Sequences